 Yes.
 Banks call this 'setting off'.
 Most banks have the right to transfer cash from your bank or savings accounts to pay off other debts held with them, such as credit cards or loans.

 A goodwill payment's an offer of a payout without the company admitting it did anything wrong.
 Companies rarely say they're in the wrong - they simply offer some cash to stop your complaint going further.
 If you don't think it's enough, you can negotiate for more.
-After this, if you don't think it's enough, you can still complain to the Ombudsman.
+If you still don't think it's enough, you can complain to the Financial Ombudsman Service.

 A few lenders, including Barclays, Lloyds and NatWest, have been using this system since late 2012, and it may have meant they underpaid you, often wiping a third off your refund.

 It's used when your bank decided it shouldn't have sold you one type of PPI, but another was more suitable.
 It'll offer you the difference between what you actually paid and what you would have paid, if you'd been sold, in the bank's opinion, the correct product.

 It could mean you've been swindled by £100s so read the Comparative Redress section below for more info on how to challenge the decision if it's happened to you.